Disha2002/mini-os-shell/README.md

-🐚 Mini OS Shell
+# 🐚 Mini OS Shell

-📘 Project Overview
+## 📘 Project Overview

-Mini OS Shell is a simple command-line shell written in Python that mimics the behavior of a basic Unix shell.
+**Mini OS Shell** is a simple command-line shell written in Python that mimics the behavior of a basic Unix shell.
 It enables users to interact with their system through commands, manage processes, and navigate directories—just like in a real shell environment.

 This project serves as both a practical tool and an educational resource for exploring:
 - Process management
 - Inter-process communication
 - Basic shell command execution and error handling

+---

-✨ Features
+## ✨ Features

 - 🔹 Custom shell prompt
 - 📁 `cd` command support to change directories